JOiiNT-LAB/abb_wrapper/README.md

 # abb_wrapper

-[ROS-Industrial] packages intended to ease interaction between ABB robot OmniCore controllers and ROS-based systems, by providing ready-to-run ROS nodes.
+These packages are intended to ease the interaction between ABB OmniCore controllers and ROS-based systems, by providing ready-to-run ROS nodes.

 ## Important Notes
-Tested on Ubuntu 18.04 with ROS Melodic
+Tested on Ubuntu 18.04 with ROS Melodic.

 ## Overview

-[ROS-Industrial][] packages intended to ease interaction between ABB robot OmniCore controllers and ROS-based systems, by providing ready-to-run ROS nodes.
+These packages are intended to ease the interaction between ABB OmniCore controllers and ROS-based systems, by providing ready-to-run ROS nodes.

 The included (*principal*) packages are briefly described in the following table: